 The Sublingual Vein

-The method is much more effective than ingestion.
+The sublingual consumption method is much more effective than ingestion.
 People place a few drops under the tongue and hold it there for up to two minutes.
 That’s it!
+CBD works quite well when used in this way.

-CBD reaches the bloodstream in higher levels because the CBD is able to enter the bloodstream via the sublingual vein.
+CBD reaches the bloodstream at higher levels because the CBD can enter the bloodstream via the sublingual vein.
 The time that it would take to pass through the liver is eliminated.
+CBD works quicker this way.

 The sublingual method ensures better bioavailability and quicker results.